Why Understanding the Global Ski Calendar Matters

 Many ski resorts now use artificial snowmaking, which helps maintain ski runs even when natural snowfall is limited.
 Snowmaking has become very common in Europe and North America and has made ski seasons more reliable overall.

-If snow reliability is very important for your trip, it is usually best to choose:
+If snow reliability is very important for your trip, it is usually best to choose high-altitude resorts, glacier resorts, regions known for heavy snowfall, and mid-season travel dates.

 Many people think skiing is only possible in winter, but it is actually possible to ski somewhere in the world almost every month of the year if you are willing to travel.
 This is because ski seasons in the northern and southern hemispheres are opposite, and some glacier resorts operate outside the main winter season.